-When we bought Troutbridge the throttle was a push bike brake grip on the tiller and the cable from it rang down a gap by the tiller base.
+When we bought Troutbridge the throttle was a push bike brake grip on the tiller and the cable from it ran through a gap by the base of the tiller.

 When you buy a water tank for your boat, make sure it fits through the door, this one did... cuz I measured it!

 NOT Murder on the dancefloor.....
 Oz on the dancefloor!
 "Oooo I like to boogie!"

 Just the right size... there's room for the pump and accumulator tank plus some storage around it.

 The string is to mark out the bed level.

 The pine wood surround cut an in temporary around the Houdini hatch.

 Working systematically Phil soon had it done, a little filler around the corners an to cover the screws, then a rub down with the sander, a blob of varnish and I think it will be a pleasure laying in bed looking up at that ceiling.
 Oh on ebay I managed to find a fly net an blind that was taken out of a caravan to go up to cover the Houdini hatch.

 It fitted in perfect first try that amazed me, he is getting pretty nifty is ahh Phil.

 Two side trims across the top of the window were made, then Phil started on the cross members, these were cut to length then bent to follow the contour of the roof.